 Because most people don’t like mistakes.
 They shun them, they hate making them and if they do, they hate admitting them.
-This book is about changing that, so you can do what’s necessary to get where you want to go.
+Black Box Thinking is about changing that, so you can do what’s necessary to get where you want to go.

 Here are 3 lessons about failure: